This page contains:

 You may bring your child to school from 8.50 and take them to their classroom through the playground door.
 School starts at 9 o’clock.
 Once inside the room your child should hang up their coat and put their book bag in the tray.
 Once inside the room there will be activities out for your child to go to.

-Lunch is at 12.15pm.
+Lunch is at 12.00pm for KS1 and 12.30pm for KS2.
 The children will go to the hall together and may sit with a friend from their class, regardless of whether they bring a packed lunch or are having a school meal.
 After lunch the children will have a playtime before afternoon lessons start.

 School ends at 3.15pm.
 Please wait for your child in the playground outside the classroom.
 The playground is very busy at the end of the day and we hand over the children one by one.
 Please be patient, we do not want to lose any children.
 If you have arranged for someone else to collect your child please let the teacher know – a phone call to the office is fine if arrangements change during the day.